davisyoshida/abnormal-floats/README.md

     return code
 ```

-Now let's get a code which minimizes this loss and compare it to the NF4 code:
+Now let's see how this code compares to the NF4 one.

 ```python